-Specific areas and sites Issue Comment Recomm nendation relationship with the B2 sites, an increase in height to the approved buildings to 6 and 7 storeys on Lot A (diagram provided), while maintaining the 5 storeys on Lot B. A minimum of an additional 16 units could be provided.
+Specific areas and sites Issue Comment Re commendation relationship with the B2 sites, an increase in height to the approved buildings to 6 and 7 storeys on Lot A (diagram provided), while maintaining the 5 storeys on Lot B. A minimum of an additional 16 units could be provided.
 This would improve the transition between the B2 and 5 storey developments, increase housing near the station and town centre, and reduce the need to rezone more peripheral sites.
-(Submission 56) The maximum height of buildings adopted for Lindfield Centre is 5 storeys.
-This is considered to be appropriate for the proposed density and intended size of the centre within the context of the Sydney Metropolitan Strategy.
-Any deviations from this have occurred for at least one of the following reasons: 1. planning control of the site rests with State Government, thus removing height controls from Council; 2. the degree of public domain dedication on a site may permit a variation to height in lieu of a significant dedication.
-The alternative scheme presented does not fit any of the above criteria for height or density variation.
-7-11 Milray St is currently zoned 2(d3) and proposed to be zoned R4.
+(Submission 56) The maximum height of buildings adopted Lindfield Centre is 5 storeys.
+This is considered to be appropriate for the proposed density and intended size of the centre with the context of the Sydney Metropolitan Strategy.
+Any deviations from this have occurred for least one of the following reasons: planning control of the site rests with State Government, thus removing height controls from Council; the degree of public domain dedicat on a site may permit a variation to height in lieu of a significant dedication.
+The alternative scheme presented does not any of the above criteria for height or dens variation. ed in • at th tion fit 7-11 Milray St is currently zoned 2(d3) and proposed to be zoned R4.
 The DLEP does not include a clause similar to 25M in LEP 194, providing for non-discretionary development standards and therefore controls in the DCP, when applied, will result in "downzoning".
 This is not consistent with the Minister's direction for existing 2(d3) sites.
 A clause similar to 25 M should be included in the LEP.
-The Minister's section 55 direction requires development standards for multi unit housing to be consistent with LEP 194.
-The development standards proposed for the R4 zone satisfy this requirement and maintain the current achievable FSR under LEP 194.
-A non-discretionary development standards clause similar to cl.25M of LEP 194 has not been included in the DLEP as there is no equivalent clause in the standard LEP template.
-No change recommended as amendments have previously been made to the DLEP to ensure consistency of subdivision standards in LEP 194.
+The proposal also includes an FSR in the The Minister's section 55 direction require development standards for multi unit housi to be consistent with LEP 194.
+The development standards proposed for the R4 zone satisfy this requirement and maintain current achievable FSR under LEP 194.
+A non-discretionary development standard clause similar to cl.25M of LEP 194 has no been included in the DLEP as there is no equivalent clause in the standard LEP temp ng recommended as amendments have 4 previously been made to the the DLEP to ensure consistency of subdivision standards in LEP 194.